 <p>Tony Newman, 646-335-5384, [email protected]</p>

-The Drug Policy Alliance and its lobbying arm, Drug Policy Action, supported this initiative with assistance on the drafting, as well as financial support for the campaign.
+The Drug Policy Alliance’s lobbying arm, Drug Policy Action, provided financial support for the campaign.

 DPA will hold a teleconference tomorrow (Wednesday) at 12:30pm ET to discuss the national implications of today’s votes.
-California, Arizona, Maine, Massachusetts and Nevada are voting on marijuana legalization, while Florida, Arkansas, North Dakota and Montana are voting on medical marijuana.
+California, Arizona, Maine, Massachusetts and Nevada voted on marijuana legalization, while Florida, Arkansas, North Dakota and Montana voted on medical marijuana.